 One of the many consequences of the COVID-19 pandemic could be an increase in the availability and use of eGovernment services, from registering a birth certificate through to drawing down a pension.

 While remote working and the associated need for real-time digital tools, from video communication to e-commerce platforms, have garnered many business headlines since the coronavirus emerged, the potential for governments to provide more of their own web-based, non-coronavirus-related offerings has received less coverage.

 Yet progress has continued in rolling out eGovernment services since the United Nations (UN) started writing reports on the matter in 2001.
-Its latest survey, published in July, revealed that the E-Government Development Index it uses to rank each country’s progress rose on a global average basis by 0.5 points compared to the last edition in 2018.1 Denmark tops the index, followed by Korea, Estonia, Finland and Australia.
+Its latest survey, published in July 2020, revealed that the E-Government Development Index the UN uses to rank each country’s progress rose on a global average basis by 0.5 points compared with the last edition in 2018.1 Denmark tops the index, followed by South Korea, Estonia, Finland, and Australia.

 “The global COVID-19 pandemic has reinvigorated the role of e-government,” the report noted.
 “The utilization of conventional digital government services is becoming more widespread as social distancing drives online interaction.
 When face-to-face interaction is impossible or discouraged, digital government solutions become vitally important.”